chuangcaleb/wtsa/_drafts/Disney's Raya - TV Series Pitch 1/RAYA Archived Episode 1 - Kumandra.md

 - "State your business!" the middle one exclaims.
 She's holding a lantern, it's getting dark.
 	- Raya: "I am Rahmidah, daughter of Hazim, tribe of Tail.
 We fled here after my village was destroyed by the Druun… I know we don't trust each other, but I just need to set up camp for the night."
 	- The nomad is suspicious.
 "I've never heard of the family name 'Hazim'.
 Besides, you're at the far end of Tail, why aren't you heading towards the other tribes?
 Fang has their intricate aqueducts, Spine has their mighty fortress, Talon has their busy floating market.
 You'd be better off even in Heart than here in this dried-up forsaken land of Tail."
+	- ~~"I just said that I'm Tail, I'm of your own tribe.
+Don't you trust me?"~~
 	- "Tail is supposed to be the one tribe that help their own tribe people."
 	- "Our own brother stole all our family wealth, and ran away to Talon.
 One Kumandra?
 Hah!"
 - Raya: "I will set up camp there by that rock.
 It's 200 cubits away from your camp."